nadiaspn0503/Module-17-Practical-Assignment-3/README.md

 To gain a better understanding of the data, please read the information provided in the UCI link above, and examine the **Materials and Methods** section of the paper.
 How many marketing campaigns does this data represent?

-- The data from a Portugese banking institute gives the results of direct marketing campains done by the company.
-These campains were done through hpone calls.
-The phone calls involve telephone and celular calls.
+- The data from a Portuguese banking institute gives the results of direct marketing campaigns done by the company.
+These campaigns were done through phone calls.
+The phone calls involve telephone and cellular calls.
 In total, there were 41,188 calls.
 Of these calls, 15,044 were telephone calls and 26,144 were cellular calls.
-The highest number of times contact had to be made during the campaign is 56 times.
+The highest number of times contact had to be made during the campaign was 56 times.

 ### Problem 2: Read in the Data

 Use pandas to read in the dataset `bank-additional-full.csv` and assign to a meaningful variable name.

-- It should be noted that the UCI Machine Learning repository provided multiple versions of this datasets which includes samples of the original dataset.
-For the purpose of this project, only the original full dataset was read in so that the data could persoanally and easily be slit for training and testing.
+- It should be noted that the UCI Machine Learning repository provided multiple versions of this dataset which includes samples of the original dataset.
+For the purpose of this project, only the original full dataset was read in so that the data could personally and easily be split for training and testing.

   ### Problem 3: Understanding the Features